Raiusman372/Python-for-ML/README.md

 # Python-for-ML
-This is my 1st repository
+This is my 1st Git repository.
+Author-Rai Muhammad Usman